edsu/inkdroid.org/_posts/2026-06-10-inside-out.md

 - tools
 ---

 I have a problem with RSS.

-Not RSS itself, RSS is great!
+Not RSS itself, RSS is *great*!

 The problem is that I subscribe to more feeds than I can possibly read, so the unread count in [FreshRSS] climbs faster than I can bring it down.
 Some days I